Burbot: Angling

 The town of Walker, Minnesota, holds an International Eelpout Festival every winter on Leech Lake.
 The festival received national attention on 4 March 2011, when a correspondent from The Tonight Show with Jay Leno did a segment on the event.

 Conservation status

-Burbot populations are difficult to study, due to their deep habitats and reproduction under ice.
+Burbot populations are difficult to study, due to their deep-water habitats and reproduction under ice.
 Although burbot global distribution is widespread and abundant, many populations have been threatened or extirpated.
-Ichthyologists and taxonomists are strongly advising to look into the old taxonomical due to new genetic insights there are two species of burbot: the European burbot (Lota lota) and the North-American burbot (Lota maculosa).
+Ichthyologists and taxonomists recommend a review of older taxonomic records due to the new genetic insight that there are two species of burbot: the European burbot (Lota lota) and the North American burbot (Lota maculosa).

-As the burbot lacks popularity in commercial fishing, many regions do not even consider management plans.
+Since the burbot lacks popularity in commercial fishing, many regions do not undertake management planning.
 Pollution and habitat change, such as river damming, appear to be the primary causes for riverine burbot population declines, while pollution and the adverse effects of invasive species have the greatest influence on lacustrine populations.
-Management of burbot is on low priority, being nonexistent in some regions.
+Management of burbot is low priority, and non-existent in some regions.

-The Kootenai tribe of Idaho and their partners engaged conservation efforts to the burbot populations.
+The Kootenai tribe of Idaho and their partners undertook conservation efforts to enhance burbot populations in their region.